Om Arora

 I work at the intersection of theoretical physics, mathematics, and quantitative finance.
 I am currently in high school.

-The common thread is similar structures — the kind that underlies gauge fields, limit order books, and formal proof alike.
+The common thread in between is similar structures — the kind that underlies gauge fields, limit order books, and formal proof alike.
 Fields change.
 That patience does not.

 Outside the work: Dostoevsky and Tolstoy, Bach and Shostakovich, the history of empires, and the satisfaction of an elegant proof.